 America’s largest customer

-- Canada buys more from the United States than does any other nation – including all 28 countries of the European Union.
+- Canada buys more from the United States than does any other nation – including China, Japan, Mexico, and the United Kingdom.

 - Canada is the top trading partner for most states.
 Nearly 9 million U.S. jobs depend on trade and investment with Canada.

 - Nearly 9 million U.S. jobs depend on trade and investment from Canada.

 - Date Modified: